Top 5 Things to Look for When Hiring Data Executives

 5) Is the candidate aligned with company culture?
 Almost as important as the candidate’s knowledge, skills and abilities is the person’s fit with your company culture.
 If your culture is work-hard-play-hard, then the candidate should have a history of success working in that kind of environment.
 That leader may not be the best fit for a larger company that moves more slowly, is more staid and formal, or where executives don’t clock as many hours.

 Of course, these are not all of the points you should consider as you conduct your next executive search for a head of Data Science.
+For more tips, check out our Executive Search Blog.
 What do you believe are the essential qualities for your next data hire?